Department of Civil and Environmental Engineering

 Sun Yat-sen University, China

-Engineering, Hong Kong Polytechnic University
+Hong Kong University of Science and Technology

-Dr. Zhang Weihua (Winnie) Professor, School of Environmental Science and
+Dr. ZHANG Weihua, Winnie Professor, School of Environmental Science and

 Engineering, Sun Yat-sen University, China

-Dr. Ng Tsun Wai (Kelvin) Professor, Environmental Systems Engineering,
+Dr. NG Tsun Wai, Kelvin Professor, Environmental Systems Engineering,

 University of Regina, Canada

-Dr. Liu Tongzhou (Tony) Associate Professor, Harbin Institute of Technology
+Dr. LIU Tongzhou, Tony Associate Professor, Harbin Institute of Technology

 Shenzhen Graduate School, China